bicycle-codes/.github/profile/README.md

 # Bicycle Computing

-Using cryptography in novel ways.
+Using cryptography in novel ways